 The 8 Things You Must Do To Fight Your Ticket.

 So you've decided to fight that traffic ticket.
 Well good for you.
-After having spent nearly a decade successfully fighting for our clients, we're here to tell you it's possible to win.
+After having spent nearly a decade helping our clients fight their tickets, we're here to tell you it's possible to win.
 You just need to know what you're doing.

 The 8 steps below explain how to go about fighting those tickets.
 It may seem complicated, but when you've filed over 100,000 Trial by Written Declaration forms, you get a pretty good idea of how to do it effectively and successfully.
 That's one reason our clients keep coming back.
 So let's get started:

 Step 1.Determine what type of ticket you received

 You first need to ensure you were cited for a type of ticket that Ticketbust.com can help you contest.
 You determine this by identifying the type of ticket you were cited for, which court your ticket is filed with, and when your ticket is due.
 Once you have identified the type of ticket you have involves a non-parking moving violation (i.e. red light, stop sign, speeding, cell phone tickets), that is filed with a Superior Court of California (tickets filed with the U.S. District Federal Court cannot be contested in writing using the California Trial by Written Declaration), that is current and not past due (tickets that are past due or have gone to collections are no longer eligible to be contested using the Trial by Written Declaration), you can get to work narrowing down exactly what law the officer states you violated.